b1mind/NineMens/README.md

 ✅ Mills are safe from capture
 // working on
-❌ If only Mill is available to capture no moves can be made 👎 (top fix list) ❌ Double Mills will highlight but only one capture allowed ❌ Can move more than one space (illegal move, unless Phase 3) ❌ Can move back to same spot (illegal move)
+❌ If only Mill is available to capture no moves can be made 👎 (top fix list) ❌ Can move more than one space (illegal move, unless Phase 3) ❌ Can move back to same spot (illegal move)
+// optionals
-❌ Phase 3 (optional) Can't Fly yet (limited to only path moves)
+❌ Phase 3 (optional) Can't Fly yet (limited to only path moves) ❌ Double Mills will highlight but only one capture allowed
 ```

 ## Rules for the game